codepo8/developer-advocacy-handbook/travel-and-conference-participation.md

 trust your professionalism to do the right thing.
 If that is not possible, you need to work on that first.
 It is trust going both ways.
 Many companies will want to pay for your presence so that the organisers can\'t tell you what to do.
-This is nonsense, as it just means your company wants to be in that position.
+This is nonsense, as it means your company wants to be in that position.

 There are many facets to this, but one thing should be high on your
-list: Avoid any sponsored speaking slots
+list: **Avoid any sponsored speaking slots**.

 These are not for advocates.
 These are for sales people.
 And nobody wants them.
 Audiences are annoyed when something is obviously a veiled